jtebert/covid-interactive/README.md

 **Show...** Choose how to process and display the death/case data.
 - **Total Count:** Show the raw count of confirmed cases/deaths.
+- **Count per 100,000 People:** Show the number of cases/deaths per 100,000 in each county or state.
+(See above for population data sources.)
 - **Daily Change (count):** Show the change in number of cases/deaths from the preceding day.
 - **Doubling rate (days):** Show how many days it currently takes for the number of cases/deaths to double.
 This is computed as:
   <img src="https://render.githubusercontent.com/render/math?math=1/\log_2(\frac{\text{today}}{\text{yesterday}})">